-Max Evjen, Michigan State University Museum, USA, Robert Stein, American Alliance of Musuems, USA, Dana Allen-Greil, National Archives, USA, Emily Lytle-Painter, Independent, USA
+Max Evjen, Michigan State University, USA, Robert Stein, American Alliance of Musuems, USA, Dana Allen-Greil, Monterey Bay Aquarium, USA, Emily Lytle-Painter, Independent, USA

 At Museums and the Web 2012, Hart, Royston, Sexton, Stein, and Wyman debated several different approaches to Digital Strategy and how museums might think about integrating (or not) digital approaches into the overarching strategies of their organizations.
 In the years since, we’ve seen significant approaches in digital strategy from the Tate, SFMOMA, NARA, and many others.
 As the whole museum becomes more digital, what approach – if any – should museums take regarding digital strategy?

 What do we know about digital strategies today that differs from 2012?
 What worked?
 What failed?
 What does the future of digital strategy look like?
 What do you do in the absence of an overall strategy?
 How do we support digital strategies to “manage up”?
 How does digital strategy bring disparate staff/goals together for a greater impact?
 Does digital strategy require a new organizational structure?